Manarola: Via Crucis

 In addition to the famous crib, during the Easter period, Andreoli created a luminous Via Crucis on the same hill.

 Festa di San Lorenzo

-While for the Festa di San Lorenzo, Andreoli created a luminous representation of the saint on the grill, place of martyrdom.
+For the Festa di San Lorenzo, Andreoli created a luminous representation of the saint on the grill, the place of his legendary martyrdom.

 In popular culture

+The cliffside village of St. Olga in Half Life 2: Lost Coast appears to be based on Manarola.
+The similarity of the bay can be seen as players climb the cliffs.

 Like its fellow Cinque Terre town of Riomaggiore, it was featured in the video game Forza Horizon 2.
 Manarola was not featured as the main location but was referenced on various road signs.
-It is also the inspiration for the Dorado map in the video game Overwatch.

 The Cinque Terre towns, Manarola included, are the inspiration for the town of Portorosso in the 2021 animated film Luca.

+A town named Manaea, in the video game Just Cause 3 is based on Manarola.